Therapy for Sexual Assault

 - Sexual Assault Survivors Anonymous: A program of recovery for individuals affected by sexual assault.

-If you or your loved one is a survivor of sexual assault or sexual abuse, our mental health professionals are here to support you.
+If you or your loved one is a survivor of sexual assault or sexual abuse, our trained therapists in Massachusetts are here for you.

-Our therapists offer in-person therapy from our offices in Amherst, West Springfield, Franklin, Natick, and Wilbraham.
-Many of our therapists also offer online counseling throughout the state of Massachusetts.
+Our expert therapists for sexual assault counseling offer in-person therapy from our offices in Amherst, West Springfield, Franklin, Natick, and Wilbraham.
+Many of our therapists also offer online sexual assault counseling in Massachusetts.

 Contact us today at (413) 343-4357 or request an appointment online!